PrincetonCompMemLab/narrative/README.md

-Some resources (data and papers) can be found on the <a href = "https://github.com/PrincetonCompMemLab/narrative/wiki">here</a>
+Some resources (data and papers) can be found <a href = "https://github.com/PrincetonCompMemLab/narrative/wiki">here</a>

 1. to generate a bunch of stories:
   - input: a schema (e.g.: schema/poetry.txt)